HR-CMGT/Javascript-Machine-Learning/workshop/workshop3.md

 # Alternative projects

-- Speech recognition
-- Arduino sensor data recognition

-These projects do not have starter code, so you'll have to figure everything out by yourself, using the knowledge you've gained, and the powers of the internet.
+These projects do not have starter code.
+You'll have to figure everything out by yourself, using the knowledge you've gained, and the powers of the internet.

 ## Speech recognition